jimlar/valtechdroid/README.md

 **Use with caution!**

-## Valtechdroid
+## ValtechDroid
 This is an Android SyncAdapter that synchronizes the Valtech Sweden employees into your Android contacts.
-The idea is that you will benefit from getting all types phone numbers in (short/long mobile area code and local area code) and also get images and location info from the intranet.
+The idea is that you will benefit from getting all types of phone numbers (short/mobile/local), images and geo locations from the intranet.

 ### Android Compatibility
-* This sync adapter requires Android 2.1
+* Requires Android 2.1-update1

 ### Stuff Done
 * Reading the Valtech intranet contacts